smash.default_optimize_options#

 Note

-If not given, a default optimizer will be set depending on the optimization mapping:
+If not given, a default optimizer will be set as follows:

 Hint